Keith Sweat (album)

 Keith Sweat is the fifth studio album by the American singer Keith Sweat.
-It was released by Elektra Records on June 25, 1996 in the United States.
+It was released by Elektra Records on June 25, 1996, in the United States.
 The single, "Twisted", made it to number two on the US Billboard Hot 100, his biggest hit ever on that chart.
 "Nobody" peaked at number 3 on the same chart.
-Both songs are his final two of six hits to reach number one on the R&B singles chart and gave Sweat two more Top 5 pop hits in eight years since his first single, "I Want Her".
+Both songs are his final two of six hits to reach number one on the R&B singles chart and gave Sweat two more Top 5 pop hits in nearly ten years since his first single, "I Want Her".

 Critical reception

-Allmusic editor Leo Stanley found that "Sweat turns in a typically stylish and sophisticated set of urban soul and new jack swing, all highlighted by his silky singing.
-Sweat's main talent is for smooth ballads, and Keith Sweat is filled with excellent selections, including the seductive "Come with Me," which features guest vocals by Ronald Isley.
+AllMusic editor Leo Stanley found that "Sweat turns in a typically stylish and sophisticated set of urban soul and new jack swing, all highlighted by his silky singing.
+Sweat's main talent is for smooth ballads, and Keith Sweat is filled with excellent selections, including the seductive 'Come with Me', which features guest vocals by Ronald Isley.
 The album does bog down a bit with uneven material, but its high points are as captivating as any of Sweat's previous work."
 In a lukewarm review, Los Angeles Times writer Connie Johnson wrote "what sounded new in 1987 may not be groundbreaking today, but Sweat can still crank out a Jeep jam or a temperature-teasing boudoir ballad with the best of them."